 Biography of Eduardo Paolozzi

-The pioneering graphic designer, artist and sculptor rose from humble beginnings to become one of the world’s most influential and cherished artists.
+The pioneering graphic designer, artist and sculptor, Eduardo Paolozzi, rose from humble beginnings to become one of the world’s most influential and cherished artists.
 His collage work which incorporated technology and surrealism, made him into one of the earliest protagonists of Pop Art.
-His collage of 1947, I was a Rich Man's Plaything, is considered one of the earliest standard bearers for Pop Art, and was the first artwork to display the word “Pop”.
+His collage of 1947, I was a Rich Man's Plaything, is considered one of the earliest standard bearers for the movement, and was the first artwork to display the word “Pop”.

 Born in 1924 in Edinburgh to Italian parents, he was detained during the Second World War after Italy declared war on the United Kingdom—his father and grandfather died during the conflict.
 Fascinated as a young man by American culture, he kept clippings from American magazines and enrolled at the Edinburgh College of Art with the dream of becoming a commercial artist.
 He then transferred to St. Martin’s School of Art in 1944 before finally enrolling at the Slade School of Fine Art.